All You Need to Know About Papaya

-1. Skin & Papaya - It is great for the skin and can be used as a face pack to get its benefits.
+Skin & Papaya - It is great for the skin and can be used as a face pack.
 It helps to get rid of acne and skin infections as it helps to open clogged pores.
-The fermented flesh of papaya also called as papain helps to dissolve the dead cells, giving fresh and glowing skin as a result.
-It is good to cure the skin infections and wounds that donít heal quickly.
+The fermented flesh of papaya also called papain helps to dissolve the dead cells, giving fresh and glowing skin as a result.
+It is good to cure skin infections and wounds that donít heal quickly.

-2. Cholesterol & Papaya - As it is a fruit that is rich in fiber it lowers blood cholesterol levels.
-It contains enzymes that help prevent oxidization of cholesterol, which in return helps to prevent heart-attacks.
+Cholesterol & Papaya - As it is rich in fiber, papaya helps lower blood cholesterol levels.
+It contains enzymes that help prevent oxidization of cholesterol, which in return helps to prevent heart attacks.

-3. Anti-ageing & Papaya - The antioxidants in papaya help in controlling premature ageing.
+Anti-aging & Papaya - The antioxidants in papaya help in controlling premature aging.
 This quality of the papaya helps you to get a younger look.

 Intestinal Worms & Papaya - The seeds of papaya too possess medicinal properties.
 They are very good in treating intestinal worms in the body.

 Constipation & Papaya - Papaya helps in preventing constipation and aids in digestion.
 The enzyme papain is a digestive enzyme that helps in natural digestion.

 Colon & Papaya - Its juice helps in curing infections of the colon by clearing the pus and mucus from it.
 You need to take it regularly to heal quickly.

 Weight Loss & Papaya - It is low in calories and high in nutritional values.
-Hence, it is a good food for those who want to lose some weight.
+Hence, it is good food for those who want to lose some weight.

 Morning Sickness & Papaya - In pregnant ladies, regular consumption of a small slice of papaya helps to cure nausea and morning sickness.

 Osteoporosis & Papaya - It contains anti-inflammatory enzymes that help in relieving pain for those who are suffering from arthritis, edema and osteoporosis, and it also possesses anti-cancerous properties that can help prevent cancer.

 Immunity & Papaya - It is rich in Vitamin A and Vitamin C that help in boosting the bodyís immunity and hence is very good for those who are suffering from fever, cold or flu.

 Shampoos & Papaya - Shampoos containing papaya are very good to control dandruff.

 Menstrual Irregularities & Papaya - It helps in controlling the menstrual irregularities in women.
-Papaya helps to ease menstrual cramps and helps in promoting regular flow of menstruation.
+Papaya helps to ease menstrual cramps and helps in promoting the regular flow of menstruation.

-Liver cancer & Papaya juice - As it has anti-proliferative effect on liver cancer cells it stops or slows down the growth of the cancer cells of liver and helps in its cure.
+Liver cancer & Papaya juice - As it has an anti-proliferative effect on liver cancer cells it stops or slows down the growth of the cancer cells of the liver and helps in its cure.

-Contraception & Papaya - Research with adult male langur monkeys has shown that it has contraceptive capability and maybe it has similar effect in adult males too.
+Contraception & Papaya - Research with adult male langur monkeys has shown that it has the contraceptive capability and maybe it has a similar effect in adult males too.

-Kidney disorder & Papaya - In poison related kidney disorder it was found that the aqueous seed extract of the unripe mature fruits of papaya induces antioxidant and oxidative free radical scavenging and help kidney to recover.
+Kidney disorder & Papaya - In poison-related kidney disorder it was found that the aqueous seed extract of the unripe mature fruits of papaya induces antioxidant and oxidative free radical scavenging and help kidney to recover.

-Dengue Treatment and Papaya - Researchers have found that the juice obtained from the papaya leaves helps in the dengue fever treatment.
+Dengue Treatment and Papaya - Researchers have found that the juice obtained from the papaya leaves help in the dengue fever treatment.
 The extract obtained from the papaya leaf increases the platelet count also known as thrombocytes in patients with dengue fever.

-1. Usually they get overripe if not eaten in good time and they lose their taste.
+1. Usually, it gets overripe if not eaten in good time and might lose it's taste.

 2. Viral infection of the papaya ringspot virus (PRV) can cause premature molting and malformation of the leaves of the plant.
 In the 1990s, the virus threatened to wipe out Hawaii's papaya industry completely.